xyxj1024/xyxj1024.github.io/_posts/2023-01-19-aws-apache-web-server.md

 id_rsa  id_rsa.pub
 ```

 The first file stores your private key and the second stores the corresponding public key.
-If you are using Mac OS X, run the following command to add your key to the SSH agent:
+If you are using macOS like me, run the following command to add your key to the SSH agent:

 ```bash
 ssh-add